LAW 3534B - Law Reform Part B

 Seminar conducted by the Attorney-General and the Attorney General’s Department

-Part 1: Law Reform through the courts: Judicial activism vs judicial restraint?
+Part 1: Law reform through the exective cont

 Critical discussion of set reading

-Part 2: Using Hansard and case authorities in law reform essays
+Part 2: Using Hansard and case authorities in law reform papers

 Preparation for law reform assignment and Opportunity to discuss Report outline

-Law Reform through the courts (cont): Judicial activism vs judicial restraint?
+Law Reform through the courts: Judicial activism vs judicial restraint?

 Critical discussion of set reading

-Part 1: Role of the Media in Law Reform
+Part 1: Role of the Press and Community and Pressure Groups in Law Reform

 Part 1: Civil Law reform and Social Justice